 Remember the hilarious antics of Clark Griswold in the movie Christmas Vacation?
 That’s me – at least to a degree.

 In my own defense, I don’t do quite the amount of fumbling and bumbling that poor Clark endured: No spectacular pratfalls, no frantic, panicky freefall slides off an icy roof.
-(OK…maybe the occasional close call, but nothing so dramatic as old Clark – at least not yet!)
+Okay…maybe the occasional close call, but nothing so dramatic as old Clark – at least not yet!

 But the spirit of Christmas that drove Clark to such frenzied extremes of decorating debauchery?
 I have to confess: I’m right there with him.
 That same wonderful madness descends upon me every year.

 There are millions of us.
 And I think that our ‘illness’ is a bit infectious, because our numbers seem to be growing every year.
 Americans spend billions of dollars on Christmas decorations every holiday season.

 The amount we spend has been increasing annually, even through recent recession-ravaged years.

 Many of us spend months planning the next year’s decorating designs.
 We spend hours poring through catalogs, searching out the latest and greatest in cool gizmos and technological breakthroughs.
 We lay out plans and chart designs.

 And yes, sometimes we’re even driven a bit by a sense of friendly competition.
 During the Christmas season, I sometimes bundle the family into the car and launch out on intelligence-gathering missions (known to the rest of the family as a delightful sightseeing trip).

 The purpose is to scout out the work of other Christmas nuts and look for tips and ideas that I can work into my own displays in future seasons.